Guide last updated by Katherine Read, January 2025

 You may also find it useful to refer to our guides on finding Legislation and Cases or check to see if we have a Jurisdiction Research Guide for the country you are interested in.

 Eagle-i is an internet portal maintained and updated by IALS library staff.
-It allows you to search for quality web resources on Social Justice and Diversity.
+It allows you to search for quality web resources on a range of legal topics.

 Anti-Colonial Research Library Holds an interdisciplinary collection of articles, books, websites and videos on the topic of decolonising research